uconneeb/eebcareer/paul.md

 * You do not need to publish your page before class; only publish it if you are satisfied with it and ready for anyone and everyone on the internet to see it.

-* Clicking on the Pages tab will show you the separate pages that the theme generated for you automatically - you may want to delete some (and certainly will want to modify all) of these before pushing the Publish button.
+* Clicking on the "Pages" tab will show you the separate pages that the theme generated for you automatically - you may want to delete some (and certainly will want to modify all) of these before pushing the "Publish" button.

-* Each page that appears when you select Pages will be a main menu item.
+* Each page that appears when you select "Pages" will be a main menu item.

-* Click the Build tab from the main menu to work on a page you have selected from the Pages tab.
+* Click the "Build" tab from the main menu to work on a page you have selected from the "Pages" tab.

-* Clicking an X will generally delete an element.
+* Clicking an "X" will generally delete an element.

-* Under the Build tab, there should be a palette on the left of items you can add to your page - just drag and drop (but don't drop too fast; move your mouse around - with the mouse button still held down - to see various options for positioning your item before dropping it).
+* Under the "Build" tab, there should be a palette on the left of items you can add to your page - just drag and drop (but don't drop too fast; move your mouse around - with the mouse button still held down - to see various options for positioning your item before dropping it).

 * To replace an image, click on it to get a dialog box that allows you to choose another image to replace the current one.

 * If you want paragraphs of text separated by space, note that you can drag a separate Text widget onto your page (might be more visually appealing than adding blank spaces).

-* Visit the support page under the Help tab on the main menu - there are some tutorials for beginners that might be worth watching if you get stuck.
+* Visit the support page under the "Help" tab on the main menu - there are some tutorials for beginners that might be worth watching if you get stuck.

 ### Your web site should contain at least the following things: